Eszter-T/northcoders-news---backend/README.md

 ## Instructions

-- Clone the project: run `git@github.com:Eszter-T/northcoders-news---backend.git` in your terminal.
+- Clone the project: run `git clone git@github.com:Eszter-T/northcoders-news---backend.git` in your terminal.
 - npm install: After opening the project with Visual Studio Code run `npm install` to install the project's dependencies.
 - Seed the database: To seed you local database run `npm seed:prod`.
 - Tests can be run with the command `npm test`.